 Business Disruption - In March 2020, the World Health Organization declared the coronavirus (COVID-19) outbreak to be a global pandemic.
 COVID-19 has impacted economic activity and financial markets globally and has resulted in a decrease in various auxiliary revenues that the University is dependent upon due to closing the campus in March 2020.
 The continued spread of the disease represents a risk that operations could be disrupted in the near future.
 The extent to which COVID-19 impacts the University will depend on future developments, which are still highly uncertain and cannot be predicted.
-As a result of the COVID-19 pandemic, the University received an allocation of Higher Education Emergency Relief Funding through the CARES Act totaling \$10,542,767, of which \$8,477,751 was expended and recognized as revenue during the year ended June 30, 2020.
-The remaining \$2,065,016 is expected to be expended and recognized as revenue when allowable expenses are incurred during fiscal year 2021.
+As a result of the COVID-19 pandemic, the University has received federal COVID relief funding through the Higher Education Emergency Relief Fund (HEERF) and Governor's Emergency Education Relief (GEER) Fund totaling \$63,381,974, of which \$19,078,466 and \$8,477,751, respectively, was expended and recognized as revenue during the years ended June 30, 2021 and 2020.
+The remaining \$35,825,757 is expected to be expended and recognized as revenue when allowable expenses are incurred during fiscal year 2022.